 Achieving professional dreams, large and small, through clarity and mindful planning.

 Career conversations help individuals gain clarity about their professional lives as well as how that plays into their personal goals.
-These conversations occur every 6 months, starting 6 months after employment.
+At Obvious, these conversations occur every 6 months, starting 6 months after employment.
 Each conversation takes about 2 hours and focuses on the person’s growth trajectory by developing a custom-tailored growth plan based on their medium and long-term aspirations.

 Step 1: Value System